supercollider/rfcs/rfcs/0001-make-platform-support-guarantees-explicit.md

 ## Documentation

+Both these guarantees and the specific tools and platforms supported by a release should be clearly documented in several places.

-When documenting these guarantees, it is important to note four distinct levels of support:
+When documenting these guarantees, it is important to note three distinct levels of support:
-1. guaranteed supported, CI-checked platforms and toolchains
+1. guaranteed supported, CI-checked platforms and toolchains ("CI-guaranteed")
-2. guaranteed supported, non-CI-checked platforms and toolchains
+2. guaranteed supported, non-CI-checked platforms and toolchains ("guaranteed")
-3. not guaranteed supported, known-to-work platforms and toolchains
+3. not guaranteed supported, known-to-work platforms and toolchains ("known-to-work")
-4. not guaranteed supported, not known-to-work platforms and toolchains

-The following information should be clearly documented:
-- these platform and toolchain guarantees themselves
-- (1-3) from the above list
-- any support that is broken between releases
-- the platforms supported by release artifacts

-Support guarantees will be documented in the following places:
+"known-to-work" support relies on gathering information from the SuperCollider community as well as noting any dropped support when libraries are updated.

+Documentation locations:
+- SuperCollider project Wiki: create a new page which lists these guarantees.
-- SuperCollider website download page
+- SuperCollider website download page: note all known-to-work platform versions (not toolchains).
-- SuperCollider GitHub Wiki
-- README
+- README.md: note and distinguish all CI-guaranteed, guaranteed, and known-to-work platforms and toolchains. add a link to the Wiki page.
+- CHANGELOG.md: for the first release after this document goes into effect, include the same information as in the README. afterward, note any changes in support.
-- GitHub release notes
+- GitHub release notes: note all known-to-work platform versions (not toolchains) and any changes in support.
-- markdown release notes (CHANGELOG.md)
-- schelp release notes ("New in Version 3.x")
+- .schelp release notes ("News in Version 3.x"): same as CHANGELOG.md.
+- release instructions: add a checklist item to review support status before a beta or rc.

 ## Enforcement